cbentejac/rshell/README.md

 - If a command is spelled incorrectly or doesn't exist and thus leads to a fail of `execvp`, it is impossible to directly exit **rshell** using the `exit`command.
 As an example, if three commands lead to a fail of `execvp`, it will be necessary to run `exit` three times before it becomes effective. _It's like `exit` had to go through a stack of failed commands to be effective._

-- In the command `€ ls -lR /`, the `/` character is considered as an unvalid option and the command consequently fails.

 - If there are several connectors following each other (like `&& && && &&`) or a sequence of characters corresponding to the connectors (like `||||||||`), **rshell** tries to execute and fails.